KevRyan2/fantasy-football-team-builder/README.md

 #### Rebuilding a Team

-The first time the team is built, if it is over the salary cap, the team will be rebuilt by removing a player by position.
+When a team is built, if it does not meet the total points target or if it is over the salary cap, the team will be rebuilt by removing a player by position.
 The order of positions can be modified in the replacements array.

 ```javascript
 const replacements = [ 'DST', 'DST', 'TE', 'QB', 'WR', 'TE', 'RB', 'DST' ]